leventenyiri/raspbian-image-repository/README.md

 ## Configure your custom images

 The configuration file is located at `config/target-config.json`.
-The configuration file contains a list of target configurations.
+It contains a list of target configurations.

 ### Target configuration properties